 In addition to instantly notifying social media accounts like Facebook, Twitter, LinkedIn, etc. when new content is published on your site, you can also set up your WordPress site to automatically post links to your content on many other social networks and social bookmarking sites using plugins like Social Link Machine …

-(Social Link Machine – drip-feed content automatically to many traffic-generating sites)
+(Social Link Machine – syndicate and drip-feed content to many social websites)

 To learn more about additional traffic generation plugins and automation tools, see the tutorial below:

 How To Kickstart Traffic To Your WordPress Website Or Blog

 Once you have set up and configured all of the above plugins and services, the next step is to kickstart the process of generating ongoing traffic to your site.

 You could just start publishing content to your site.
 If you want to supercharge and speed up the process, however, here are some additional steps we recommend you take:

 - Supercharge Your Site Ranking & Authority Building

 Let’s go through each of these steps in more detail.